SummaryRead the full fact sheet

 - Children can thrive with one loving role model.

-- Spending time together is the real key to a happy and mentally healthy child.
+- Spending time together is the real key to a happy and child.

 Single parenting and dual parenting